 Read LinkedIn profiles of people who match the ideal customer

-Once you have acquired data, identify what attributes and qualities are common and use that as the basis of your basic Customer Archetype
+Once you have acquired data, identify what attributes and qualities are common and use that as the basis of your basic Customer Profile

 Advanced - Psychographic

-Psychographic attributes put you in the big leagues of building Customer Archetypes.
+Psychographic attributes put you in the big leagues of building Customer Profiles.
 At this level you’re capturing how your ideal customer thinks and feels.
-Your team develops empathy around a customer even if they have little personal contact with them by referencing Customer Archetypes.
+Your team develops empathy around a customer even if they have little personal contact with them by referencing Customer Profiles.

 Empathy Mapping is a great team exercise and it uses two of my favorite tools: sticky notes and whiteboards.